localcosmos/localcosmos-server/docs/installation_tutorial.rst

 If you plan to run a django development server for settings, add the following at the bottom of ``urls.py``.
 	.. code-block:: python

-		# remove this line after development
+		# remove these lines after development
 		if settings.DEBUG:
 			from django.conf.urls.static import static
 			urlpatterns += static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)